He who stands of tiptoe is not steady.

 He who strides cannot maintain the pace. – Tao Te Ching

-We’ve all heard the cliché, “have a drink and take the edge off.”
+We have all heard the cliché, “have a drink and take the edge off.”
 But I can take drinking too far.
-I’ve struggled with alcohol since I was 15.
+I have struggled with alcohol since I was 15.
 Drinking helped me to escape what seemed to be a prison of my home life.

 My drinking pattern continued into college and later into my work life.
 The relaxation effect of alcohol may have given me temporary relief, but led to behaviors that I later regretted such as non-conscious sexual relations, driving under the influence or acting out in a work situation.
 Not to mention the hangover effect, with sadness, headaches and stomachaches to follow.

-Now, I’m looking to new solutions to get my needs met and one of them, tai chi, has helped with my sobriety.
-Here’ the Top 5 Ways Tai Chi Can Get and Keep You Sober:
+Now, I am looking to new solutions to get my needs met and one of them, tai chi, has helped with my sobriety.
+Here are the Top 5 Ways Tai Chi Can Get and Keep You Sober:

 Tai chi has been called meditation in motion or even “medication in motion” by Harvard’s Women’s Health Watch for the multiple benefits that this simple practice can provide.